DanteMele/dlcsync/README.md

 # dlcsync
-DLC files downloader for TSTO
+DLC files downloader for TSTO, by schdub, converted for Python 3.